-- Since the volume between the individual songs can sound very different, or only some songs have too much bass or too loud hi-hats, I often use a multiband compressor or a dynamic equalizer.
+Since the volume between the individual songs can sound very different, or only some songs have too much bass or too loud hi-hats, I often use a multiband compressor or a dynamic equalizer.
 This way, I can get the bass range under control.
 Or the equalizer intervenes in the case only if individual parts of a song sound too harsh.

-- I also bring the stereo image under control and try to give your set a 3D feel.
-So that the mix has a nice width but is mono-compatible.
+I also bring the stereo image under control and try to give your set a 3D feel so that the mix has a nice width but is mono-compatible.

-- Last but not least, your mix gets a slight warm analog saturation so that the whole set appears as if it was cast in one piece.
+Last but not least, your mix gets a slight warm analog saturation so that the whole set appears as if it was cast in one piece.

-- The final step is a clipper and mastering limiter.
+The final step is a clipper and mastering limiter.
 To achieve the desired volume between -8 and -11Lufs.
-Optimally, the limiter works only very lightly to not overprocess the sound.
+Optimally, the limiter works only very lightly not to overprocess the sound.

 A properly mastered mix will sound better on a variety of sound systems, from small home stereo systems to large PA systems.
-A well-mastered mix will also stand out on digital music platforms, where the mix is competing with millions of other tracks for the listener's attention.
+A well-mastered mix will also stand out on digital music platforms, where the mix competes with millions of other tracks for the listener's attention.
 Since most DJ sets and Mixtapes are published via Soundcloud, but Soundcloud does not automatically adjust the volume and the overall sound, it makes sense to optimize your set.

 You should master a DJ mix if you want continuity between the tracks and avoid distorted audio material when converting after upload.

 Was your recording too quiet at your last live gig?
 Or were your settings on the DJ mixer not optimal?
 Especially when working with the EQ, it can come to unwanted dynamic differences in the song transitions.
 These deficiencies are eliminated by polishing up your mix.
 After mastering, your mix will shine, and your set will sound balanced.